 Once you feel like you are making good progress in one area, you might then attempt to address another.

-3. You are not the only person who currently hates themselves.
+Thirdly, you are not the only person who currently hates themselves.
 And many people have hated themselves in the past, but no longer feel that way.

 It can feel like you’re alone at times because you may not talk about your feelings with anybody, but you can see by looking at many online forums, message boards, or website comment sections that there are other people who feel a similar way.